Digital Soil Mapping in Minnesota

 - Online tables: For each Minnesota county, Section II of NRCS's electronic Field Office Technical Guide (eFOTG) provides access to tables of soil properties.

 - National Soil Survey Handbook: Detailed explanation of NRCS's soil update procedures.
-Use the Contents to navigate to Section 608.08.

 - History and uses of Minnesota soil surveys